Diagnosed in older people. Features of psychological diagnostics of older people. Missed or delayed diagnosis

 • back pain.

-• muscle twitches, various tics and spasms.
+• muscle twitching, various tics and spasms.

 Techniques

-Help a specialist in identifying depressive conditions
+Helping a specialist identify depressive conditions

-Video: An effective treatment method
+Video: Effective treatment method

 INTRODUCTION